flightcontrolhq/superjson/README.md

 yarn add superjson
 ```

+## Ask AI

+[SuperJson](https://codeparrot.ai/oracle?owner=flightcontrolhq&repo=superjson) AI will help you understand this repository better.
+You can ask for code examples, installation guide, debugging help and much more.

 ## Basic Usage

 The easiest way to use Superjson is with its `stringify` and `parse` functions.
 If you know how to use `JSON.stringify`, you already know Superjson!